compose-spec/compose-spec/spec.md

 - [Configs](08-configs.md)
 - [Secrets](09-secrets.md)

-The default path for a Compose file is `compose.yaml` that is placed in the working directory.
+The default path for a Compose file is `compose.yaml` (preferred) or `compose.yml` that is placed in the working directory.
 Compose also supports `docker-compose.yaml` and `docker-compose.yml` for backwards compatibility of earlier versions.
 If both files exist, Compose prefers the canonical `compose.yaml`.

 You can use [fragments](10-fragments.md) and [extensions](11-extension.md) to keep your Compose file efficient and easy to maintain.

 Multiple Compose files can be [merged](13-merge.md) together to define the application model.
-The combination of YAML files must be implemented by appending/overriding YAML elements based on the Compose file order set by the user.
+The combination of YAML files are implemented by appending or overriding YAML elements based on the Compose file order you set.
 Simple attributes and maps get overridden by the highest order Compose file, lists get merged by appending.
-Relative paths must be resolved based on the first Compose file's parent folder, whenever complimentary files being merged are hosted in other folders.
-As some Compose file elements can both be expressed as single strings or complex objects, merges must apply to the expanded form.
+Relative paths are resolved based on the first Compose file's parent folder, whenever complimentary files being merged are hosted in other folders.
+As some Compose file elements can both be expressed as single strings or complex objects, merges apply to the expanded form.

-You can also use [`include`](14-include.md) in your Compose file if you want your Compose application to be dependent on another Compose application, managed by a different team or shared with others.
+You can also use [`include`](14-include.md) in your Compose file if you want your Compose application to be dependent on another Compose application that is managed by a different team or shared with others.
 ## Version top-level element

 The top-level `version` property is defined by the Compose Specification for backward compatibility.
 It is only informative.